 Does Mincemeat Pie Have Meat?

 Today, mince pies do NOT contain meat.
 Mincemeat used to have meat as one of the ingredients (therefore, the name).
-However, nowadays, the most extreme recipe will use a little lard, which I did in mine.
+However, nowadays, the most extreme recipe will use a little suet, which I did in mine.
 Note: butter alone, may be used.
-Allrecipes infamously posted a recipe for apple pie with mince (ground beef) because they just share any old recipes, and don’t pay attention to quality.
+Allrecipes infamously posted a recipe for apple pie with mince (ground beef) because they clearly don’t pay attention to the quality of the recipes they share.
 You’ll be safe with my recipes, though!

 You may also enjoy this recipe for Bakewell tart with icing which is made in a 9″ tart dish.